fbpx

 1. You need more Hue bridges to support more Hue lights

-Let’s say you connect your TV to a smart plug to save power.
-Now, you add an LED strip to the TV to reduce eye strain.
-Lastly, you put in a button to activate your TV and backlights.
-That’s already three of your 50 devices just for one TV!
+Imagine linking your TV to a smart plug to cut down on electricity use.
+Then, you attach an LED strip to ease the strain on your eyes.
+Finally, you install a button to switch on your TV and lights.
+Suddenly, you’ve used three out of your 50 device limit on just one TV setup!

 2. You need more Hue bridges to cover a larger home